 How to Naturally Bundle dye a Scarf using Botanicals and berries

-Ever wanted to create a hand-dyed textile using botanicals and berries?
-That even looks high-end like it came from Anthropologie?
+Have you ever wanted to create a hand-dyed textile using botanicals materials, that looks like something that you would find in a boutique store?
 Me too!
-I have been wanting to experiment with bundle dyeing ever since I saw the beautiful natural results.
-I was curious about it, as a compliment to my work with indigo dye and Shibori.
+I have been wanting to experiment with bundle dyeing ever since I saw the beautiful and natural results.
+I was curious about it, as a compliment to my work with natural indigo dye and Shibori.

 First, I did some research about which plants to use and how to dye natural fibers like wool, silk and cotton.
 I even discovered a cruelty-free silk in the process called peace silk.
-There is a wealth of information out there to digest about natural dye processes and I will share some of the books that I read at the bottom of this post.
+There is a wealth of information out there to digest about natural dye processes and I will share some of the books that I am reading at the bottom of this post!

 Read on to see which botanical items worked the best and see links to professional advice where you will find more information, should you wish to explore the craft further!
 I am a big believer in sustainable design.
 Once on a visit to India, I saw a man standing in a vat of what I can only assume was chemical dye waste water, which made me think about the impact of dye and fashion on the environment.
 I was also surprised to learn that some natural dyes can be harmful and/or poisonous, so it really is important to know your materials and educate yourself before you begin!

 Today, I am thrilled to share with you a bonus post along with my husband's new website, Vegan Futura.
 As a family, we cook often and the subject of family recipes and our food legacy has come up recently.
 We have been thinking about the recipes that are specific to our family and those favorites that we enjoy cooking time and time again.
 Since A Day in the Life focuses on art, interiors, and California lifestyle, Ashish will simply drop-in with a healthy California vegan foodie post from time to time.
 I always jokingly say that I am a vegetarian foodie and despite being vegetarian, I still appreciate and enjoy delicious food!